TO THE SHAREHOLDERS

-The auditors of the Company have not reported any fraud as specified under Section143(12) of the Act 2013.
+The Auditors of the Company have not reported any fraud as specified under Section143(12) of the Act 2013.

-The directors gratefully acknowledge the continued support and co-operation receivedfrom the promoters of the Company viz.
-T V Sundram Iyengar & Sons Private LimitedSouthern Roadways Limited Sundaram Industries Private Limited and SundaramFinance Holdings Limited.
+The Directors gratefully acknowledge the continued support and co-operation receivedfrom the promoters of the Company viz.
+T V Sundram Iyengar & Sons Private LimitedSouthern Roadways Private Limited Sundaram Industries Private Limited and SundaramFinance Holdings Limited.

-The directors thank the vehicle manufacturers vendors and bankers for their continuedsupport and assistance.
+The Directors thank the vehicle manufacturers vendors and bankers for their continuedsupport and assistance.

-The directors specially thank the shareholders for their continued faith in theCompany.
+The Directors specially thank the shareholders for their continued faith in theCompany.

 | || |

-For and on behalf of the board
+For and on behalf of the Board of Directors

 |Chennai ||VENU ||SRINIVASAN |

-|3rd May 2017 || ||Chairman |
+|28th April 2021 || ||Chairman |